EHRI/ehri-frontend/docs/scala.md

  - the current flash (data that displays on the *next* page render only)
  - global application configuration

 Since there are hundreds of calls to render templates functions in this app, specifying all these parameters manually would be exceedingly tediuous.
-For this reason these parameters are almost always in the implicit part of the template argument list so the compiler will fill them in for use.
+For this reason these parameters are almost always in the implicit part of the template argument list so the compiler will fill them in for us.
 In a typical controller action which renders a template the various context objects come from the following places:

  - request: In a Play `Action` the incoming request is always marked as `implicit`
  - optional user: This is available if we use the `optionalUserProfile` wrapper for `Action` (which is almost always the case)